-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$.01 per share LEE New York Stock Exchange ndicate by check mark whether the Registrant (1) has Act of 1934 during the preceding 12 months (or for subsect to such filing requirements for the past 90 Yes \boxtimes No \square ich shorter period that the Regi ndicate by check mark whether the Registrant has substitute Rule 405 of Regulation S-T ($\S232.405$ of this chapter) required to submit and post such files.
-For \square No \square ndicate by check mark whether the Registrant is a late company or an emerging growth company.
-See the de and "emerging growth company" in Rule 12b-2 of the Ex efinitions of "large accelerated f Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ f an emerging growth company, indicate by check mar with any new or revised financial accounting standards ndicate by check mark whether the Registrant is a shelfes \square No \boxtimes l company (as defined in Rule 12 2b-2 of the Exchange Act).
+Title of each class Trading Symbol(s) Name of each exchang ge on which registered Common Stock, par value \$.01 per share LEE The Nasdaq Glob oal Select Market ndicate by check mark whether the Registrant (1) has Act of 1934 during the preceding 12 months (or for subseen subject to such filing requirements for the past 90 $^{\prime}$ es \boxtimes No \square uch shorter period that the Regis ndicate by check mark whether the Registrant has sulfaule 405 of Regulation S-T ($\S232.405$ of this chapter) equired to submit and post such files.
+Yes \boxtimes No \square ndicate by check mark whether the Registrant is a la company or an emerging growth company.
+See the d and "emerging growth company" in Rule 12b-2 of the E efinitions of "large accelerated f Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer Smaller reporting company Emerging growth company f an emerging growth company, indicate by check mar vith any new or revised financial accounting standards tion period for complying ndicate by check mark whether the Registrant is a shel ll company (as defined in Rule 12 2b-2 of the Exchange Act).